Cormac Ó Gráda: Life and career

 After getting his undergraduate degree at the University College Dublin, Ó Gráda got his Ph.D. in economics from Columbia University in 1973, where he wrote his dissertation on the Irish economy before and after the Great Famine.
 He described his early academic career as being "a kind of jack-of-all-trades economic historian of Ireland".
-He credits fellow economist Joel Mokyr, whom he met in 1977 through Michael Edelstein, his graduate thesis advisor at Columbia, as the "greatest influence" his academic work.
+He credits fellow economist Joel Mokyr, whom he met in 1977 through Michael Edelstein, his graduate thesis advisor at Columbia, as the "greatest influence" on his academic work.
 Mokyr also sharpened his interest in the Great Irish Famine, which "led eventually to the study of famines elsewhere".

 He is a member of the Cliometric Society, the Economic History Society, the European Historical Economics Society, the Irish Economic and Social History Society, and the Royal Irish Academy.
 He has served on the editorial boards of Journal of Economic History, Explorations in Economic History, and the Agricultural History Review, and is a former coeditor for the European Review of Economic History.
 He is the President of the Economic History Association.

 In fall 2007, he was a member at Princeton's Institute for Advanced Study as a member of the School of Historical Studies.
 In 2010, he won a Gold Medal from the Royal Irish Academy, of which he has been a member since 1994.
 He has been a visiting professor to a number of universities around the world, including the University of British Columbia, New York University, Carleton College, the University of Copenhagen, and Princeton University.
 In 2019, Trinity College Dublin awarded him with an honorary doctorate.